-In the New Year, the University of Birmingham will host module one of the next Leading Transformation in Learning and Teaching programme - the application for this programme has now been extended to the 18th of January, apply here.
-It will provide the live case study on a real-life project for collaboration with higher education colleagues from other institutions.
+In the New Year, the University of Birmingham hosted module one of the next Leading Transformation in Learning and Teaching programme.
+It provided the live case study on a real-life project for collaboration with higher education colleagues from other institutions.
 Professor Nicola Wilkin, Director of Education at the College of Engineering and Physical Sciences, University of Birmingham, tells Advance HE more about her work and the project itself.

 Q1.
 Briefly, what was your career path which has brought you to your current position?

 I am a theoretical physicist and have always found ‘How can I make the learning experience better?’ an interesting and challenging question.
 I gained my PhD from the University of Manchester, working on vortex crossing in superconductors.
 After postdoctoral positions at the University of Sheffield and Imperial College I became a member of staff at the University of Birmingham.

 Q2.
 What do you do in your current role?